 I am discouraged.
 I was in a recent psych/background process with a large department and a friend of mine got his conditional offer today and I did not.
 I am a new medic with six months experience, I have an AA, 14 units shy of a bachelors in management, I was in the Marine Corps, I am 34 years old and I felt like my interview with the psychologist went well and I am unaware of any major background problems.
 What gives?
 My friend is 22, no college and brand new medic himself.
 I just don’t understand . . . — Steve

 A candidate like this called us last year.
-Skeptical, he went ahead and got our Entry Level Program and did the private coaching.
+Skeptical, he went ahead and got our program and did the private coaching.
 He called yesterday that he had been offered the job of his dreams.
 He told me when he took the oral for this department there was a battalion chief on his panel that kept his head down writing most of the time.

-When he gave his Nugget signature story answer to one question, the batt chief looked up, put his pen down and focused on his personalized answer (a real good sign).
+When he gave his nugget signature story answer to one question, the battalion chief looked up, put his pen down and focused on his personalized answer (a real good sign).
 He said he knew then he had the job.
-Dan went to his psych armed with our special report http://www.eatstress.com/psych.htm on how to pass.
+Dan went to his psych armed with our special report on how to prepare.
 He said it wasn’t difficult avoiding the land mines during his psych because he knew where they were (this was probably the problem area with the discouraged candidate above).
 Dan got his badge.
-He had rushed out after the ultimate call to take flowers to his bride to be.
+He had rushed out after the ultimate call to take flowers to his bride-to-be.
 He started the academy two weeks later.